Reflective Journaling For A Simpler Life: A Simple Habit To Declutter Your Mind

 5. What is one thing I can remove or simplify tomorrow?

-Paired with principles from Wabi-Sabi wisdom, journaling helps you accept less-than-perfect simplicity rather than chasing unnecessary refinement.
+Combined with Wabi-Sabi wisdom, journaling also helps you accept imperfect simplicity instead of chasing unnecessary optimization.

 Is reflective journaling the same as writing a diary?

-No. A diary records events, while reflective journaling for a simpler life focuses on interpretation, patterns, and decision-making that leads to behavioral change and simplification.
+No. A diary records events, while reflective journaling focuses on interpretation, patterns, and decision-making that leads to behavioral change and simplification.

 How long should I journal each day?